About Us—What is PTM?

 As the flagship magazine of Plain Truth Ministries (PTM) CWRm is a refreshing breath of fresh air in the midst of oppressive religious threats and guilt trips.
 Go to CWR magazine online.

 A bold, uncompromising and revolutionary Christ-centered magazine.
 In the pages of the PT you will discover authentic Christianity without all the religious "stuff."
 Go to Plain Truth magazine online.

 Hosted by Greg Albrecht, daily Plain Truth radio is a half-hour program available 24 hours a day on our website at www.ptm.org.
 Plain Truth radio is Christian radio with a difference.
 Greg's powerful and personal delivery on vital topics helps listeners deal with the day-to-day issues that face them.
-Many programs and topics are available on audio cassette or CD—see our resource listing or website for a selection.

-If you are a new student of the Bible, feeling a little intimidated and overwhelmed by the task of reading and studying this incredible collection of 66 books that we call the Bible., this study series is for you!
+If you are a new student of the Bible, feeling a little intimidated and overwhelmed by the task of reading and studying this incredible collection of 66 books that we call the Bible, this study series is for you!
 And even if you have read and studied the Bible for 50 years, we think that you will learn and profit from the CWR Bible Survey!
 We believe the CWR Bible Survey will not only be fascinating, but it will help you to better know the true Word of God, Jesus Christ.

 Free Booklets and Literature